How to Open Big CSV Files – an Ultimate Guide

 C. PostgreSQL

-PostgreSQL is a powerful tool for importing large CSV files efficiently, thanks to its optimized COPY
+PostgreSQL is a powerful database for importing large CSV files efficiently, thanks to its optimized COPY

 command offers high performance for bulk data imports, along with the flexibility to handle various delimiters, quote characters, and null value options, making it a versatile choice for managing CSV files.